CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: Related Work

 \subsection{EMN and MNR}

-Recently, External Memory Network (EMN) has attracted significant attention in research fields that process sequential data.
+More recently, External Memory Network (EMN) has attracted significant attention in research fields that process sequential data.
 Generally, EMN involves two main parts: an external memory matrix to maintain state, and a recurrent controller to operate (i.e., reading and writing) the matrix~\cite{chen2018sequential}.
 Compared with standard RNN models compressing historical signals into a fixed-length vector, EMN is more powerful in dealing with complex relations and long distances due to the external memory.
 EMN has successfully applied in domains, such as neural language translation~\cite{grefenstette2015learning}, question answering~\cite{miller2016key} and knowledge tracking~\cite{zhang2017dynamic}.
 Recently, researchers in~\cite{chen2018sequential, ebesu2018collaborative, wang2018neural} have applied it in recommender systems to capture user sequential behaviors and evolving preferences.

-As the first work that introduces EMN into the recommendation system, Sequential Recommendation with User Memory Network (RUM)~\cite{chen2018sequential} has successfully demonstrated superior advantages over traditional baselines.
-Similarly, Neural Memory Streaming Recommender Networks with Adversarial Training (NMRN)~\cite{wang2018neural} proposes a key-value memory network for each user to capture and store both short-term and long-term interests in a unified way.
-Meanwhile, \citeauthor{ebesu2018collaborative} proposed Collaborative Memory Network (CMN)~\cite{ebesu2018collaborative} that deals with all user embedding collections as user memory matrix and utilizes the associative addressing scheme of the memory operations as a nearest neighborhood model.
+As the first work that introduces EMN into the recommendation system, sequential recommendation with user memory network (a.k.a., RUM)~\cite{chen2018sequential} has successfully demonstrated superior advantages over traditional baselines.
+Similarly, neural memory streaming recommender networks with adversarial training ~\cite{wang2018neural} proposes a key-value memory network for each user to capture and store both short-term and long-term interests in a unified way.
+Meanwhile, Ebesu et al. proposed collaborative memory network~\cite{ebesu2018collaborative} that deals with all user embedding collections as user memory matrix and utilizes the associative addressing scheme of the memory operations as a nearest neighborhood model.